based on Reviews

 (Cysteine, Glycine,

-glutamic acid)
+Glutamic acid)

 Essential for maintaining normal intestinal mucosa.
 Antioxidant.